craue/CraueConfigBundle/README.md

 ## Create the table

-After that the cli can create the table, preferably you do this by calling
+Preferably you do this by calling

 ```sh
 # in a shell